-Michel Vaillant is a 1990 French animated series that consists of 65 episodes of 26 minutes were produced in France by la Cinq.
+Michel Vaillant is a 1990 French animated series that consists of 65 episodes, each 26 minutes long, produced in France by la Cinq.
 It was released in the U.S.A as Heroes on Hot Wheels, produced by Jetlag Productions and the former Family Channel, sponsored by Mattel's Hot Wheels franchise (hence the title) and distributed by France 3 Video and Pacific Media Ventures.
 This is despite the fact Michael Vaillant was a long-running famous French comic series that had nothing to do with Hot Wheels.
 Michel's name was anglicized to "Michael Valiant".
 It was broadcast again in France in 1993 and 1998 by France 2, and sold in more than 30 countries.

 The show's premise is Michael and his family-run team are going around the world competing in various races, only for their rivals in Team Leader to show up to cheat.
 The team is often prone to making fantastic modifications of their vehicles that their rivals are always trying to steal or sabotage.

 Heroes on Hot Wheels also released 12 cars, in VHS tapes.

 - The Ace: Michael Valiant is not only the world's best race car driver but handsome, intelligent, and charming.

 - Adapted Out/Decomposite Character: Several of the characters from the Belgian comics are nowhere to be seen on the show, such as Michael's older brother and team mechanic Jean-Pierre Valiant.
 Instead, Quincy serves as the team's mechanic and Michael now has a younger brother, Frank Valiant, who is also a racer.

 - Always Someone Better: Michael Vaillant causes this reaction in most of his colleagues as well as his brother.